NativeScript/plugins/packages/biometrics/README.md

 				.verifyBiometric({
 					title: 'Enter your password',
 					message: 'Scan yer finger', // optional
-					android: { pinFallback: false, // do not allow pnFallback to enable crypto operations
 					keyName: 'MySecretKeyName', // The name of the key that will be created/used
+					pinFallback: false, // do not allow pnFallback to enable crypto operations
+					android: {

 							decryptText: 'The encrypted text retrieved previously',
-							iv: 'The IV retrieved previously` }
+							iv: 'The IV retrieved previously` },
+					ios: { fetchSecret: true } // Tell IOS to fetch the secret

 				})
 				.then((result) => {
 					var decryptedText= result.decrypted  // The unencrypted secret